Comparisons with Thresholds

 Likewise, for an absolute threshold of A if the Target is within ±A of the Source, the QueryPair will pass, which means that T is in the range defined by S ± A:

 T ≥ S - (A) and T ≤ S + (A)

 If we had selected From Target Query in our setup, the roles of the Source column S and the Target column T are reversed.

 This option allows the user to define an acceptable percentage deviation from the Origin Column value.
 Percentage increases and decreases are treated the same way.
-Acceptable Threshold values ranges from 0.0001% to 10^29%.
+Acceptable Threshold percent values range from 1E+30% to 1E-6% (0.000001%).

 This option allows the user to define an absolute ± range of acceptable deviation from the selected Origin Column value.
-Acceptable Threshold values range from 0.0001 to 10^29.
+Acceptable Threshold values range from 1E+30 to to 1E-6 (0.000001).

 Generate Column Names from the QueryPair

 The button auto-populates all available column names based on your query.
 You can then select the columns to apply a threshold to: